OlivierLD/raspberry-coffee/docker/README.md

 ```bash
  $ docker run -p 9876:9876 -t -i --privileged -v /dev/ttyUSB0:/dev/ttyUSB0 -d oliv-nodepi:latest
 ```
-Then from a machine seeing the Raspberry PI on its network (it can be the Raspberry PI itself), reach http://raspi:9876/data/demos/gps.demo.wc.html in a browser.
+Then from a machine seeing the Raspberry Pi on its network (it can be the Raspberry Pi itself), reach http://raspi:9876/data/demos/gps.demo.wc.html in a browser.

 ![Running](DockerAtWork.png)